vahidAK/PatMat/README.md

 ```
 # Tutorial
 ## Running all the steps from an alignment file through the nextflow workflow
-The above commands will create three conda environments (including patmat, ashleys_patmat-wf, and clair3_patmat-wf), which allows running all the steps for PofO-aware phasing from a nanopore bam file with methylation tags.
+The above commands will create three conda environments (including patmat, ashleys_patmat-wf, and clair3_patmat-wf), which allow running all the steps for PofO-aware phasing from a long-read alignment file with methylation tags.
 We have provided a nextflow workflow, [patmat_workflow.nf](https://github.com/vahidAK/PatMat/blob/main/patmat_workflow.nf), that can run all the steps from a long-read alignment file with methylation tags, including variant calling, phasing, strand-seq data analysis, and PofO-aware phasing.
 During workflow run, Nexflow will generate a ```work``` directory and store temp files there.
 Final results are moved to their respective folders.
 After a successful run, you may remove the ```work``` folder.
 NOTE: The workflow only supports hg38 or T2T-CHM13v2Hs1 mapped data.
 NOTE: Reference file must be indexed by samtools and must also include indexes for bowtie2 (You can use bowtie2-build for indexing.
 For bowtie2 indexing, you must use the reference name as base name).